byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/048.webp)

-After import, check that the "Master fingerprint" displayed on Sparrow matches the one displayed on your COLDCARD.
-Confirm the creation by clicking on "Apply".
+After import, confirm the creation by clicking on "Apply".

 ![Image](/assets/img/coldcardq-guide-images/049.webp)

+> Verify Sparrow’s “Master fingerprint” matches the one shown on COLDCARD; a mismatch indicates a different wallet.
+{: .prompt-warning }

 Set up a strong password to secure access to your Sparrow Wallet.
 This password will protect your public keys, addresses, tags and transaction history from unauthorized access.